 Residential Security Safes and Fire Safes Toronto

-UL is an acronym for Underwriters Laboratories, a UL rating means an independent agency that rates the safety and performance of products in a wide spectrum of industries.
+UL is an acronym for Underwriters Laboratories; a UL rating means an independent agency that rates the safety and performance of products in a broad spectrum of industries.
 UL has been testing and rating products for more than 100 years, it evaluates nearly 20,000 products annually.
 The UL rating is a reliable indicator of product safety and quality.

 A TL rated safe is for combination lock safes.
 It assesses the protection against an attack by mechanical, electrical, and cutting tools.
 Safes with a TL rating measure the resistance against abuse for varying amounts of time.
 Classification tiers range from picking tools to hand tools, mechanical or electrical tools, grinding points, carbide drills, pressure-applying devices, cutting wheels, power saws and impact tools.
 The higher the number on the TL rating, the longer the safe can withstand the assault from the various devices.

-Safes with a C Rating have steel walls that are at least 1/2” thick and doors that are at least 1” thick, as well as a lock.
+Safes with a C Rating have steel walls that are at least 1/2 inch thick and doors that are at least 1 inch thick, as well as a lock.